Chasse-galerie: Variations

 After a night of heavy drinking on New Year's Eve, a group of voyageurs working at a remote timber camp yearn to visit their sweethearts some 100 league away.
 The only way to make such a long journey, and be back in time for work the next morning, is to run the chasse-galerie.
 Running the chasse-galerie means making a pact with the Devil so that their canoe can travel through the air to their destination quickly.
 However, the travellers must not mention God's name or touch the cross of any church steeple as they whisk by in the flying canoe.
 If either of these rules is broken during the voyage, then the Devil will take their souls.
 This in mind, the men promise not to touch another drop of rum, to keep their heads clear.
 The crew take their places in the canoe which begins to rise off the ground.
 They start to paddle.
 Far below they see the frozen Gatineau River, many villages, plenty of shiny church steeples and even the lights of Montreal.
 The bewitched canoe eventually touches down near a house where New Year's Eve festivities are in full swing.
-No one questions at the trappers'/loggers' sudden arrival.
+No one questions the trappers'/loggers' sudden arrival.
 They are embraced with open arms and soon are dancing and celebrating as merrily as everyone else.
 After spending time with their sweethearts and enjoying the festivities, the men notice it is late and know they must leave if they are to get back to camp in time for work.
 As they fly through the moonless night, it becomes apparent that their navigator had been drinking as he steers the canoe on a dangerously unsteady course.
 While passing over Montreal, they narrowly miss running into a church steeple, and soon after the canoe ends up stuck in a deep snowdrift.
 The drunken navigator starts swearing and taking the Lord's name in vain.
 Terrified the devil will take their souls, the men bind and gag their friend and elect another to steer.
 The navigator soon breaks his bonds and begins swearing again.
 The crew become more and more shaken at the possibility of losing their souls, and they accidentally steer the bewitched canoe right into a tall pine.
 The men spill out of the canoe, and are knocked unconscious.